nvatuan/winOfflineJudge/README.md

 # what is this OwO
-_I was thinking along the line of pratice programming when i made this_
+a test project for me to see how creative i can be with windows console and the place cursor function so uh basically you can create a FPS game with this console i found some dude's project on the internet

-Windows based, utilized cmd tool.
+the only limit is that you have to print a character and not free form drawing pixels, that's strong enough i guess?

-A simple program/game that allows you to horn your programming skill (not appropriate for intermidate programmers since the problems would be too easy ;) )
+this is a simple program that displays a programming problem, for data each problem has a testcases folder and a problem statement, when you hit submit, you will be prompted to select a (Windows) executable within the same folder of the problem you are trying to solve, then its just simple string matching

 # how does this work????
 every folders P#XXXX contains statement and testcases

 the program loads all the statements and show it to you on the terminal

-select one and hit Enter to submit your **EXECUTABLE** so the program can cross-checking your output
+select one and hit Enter to submit your (Windows) EXECUTABLE so the program can cross-checking your output

 there is more, you can add Programming Problem Statement and testcases by, guess what, creating folders and textfiles. wow i know.